History of Greek Sicily

-The history of Greek and Hellenistic Sicily (Σικελία) began with the foundation of the first colonies around the mid 8th century BC.
+The history of Greek Sicily (Σικελία) began with the foundation of the first Greek colonies around the mid 8th century BC.
 The Greeks of Sicily were known as Siceliotes.

-Over centuries attempts were made to put the whole island under Greek rule, but these definitively ended around 276 BC with the departure of Pyrrhus of Epirus, who had managed to conquer the whole island except Carthaginian Lilybaeum.
-Shortly afterwards the island fell into the hands of the Romans.
+Over the following centuries many conflicts between the city-states occurred until around 276 BC Pyrrhus of Epirus managed to conquer the whole island except Carthaginian Lilybaeum.
+After the First Punic War in 241 BC the island was conquered by the Romans.

 Territory

 Cities

-The Greek cities of Sicily organised themselves as apoikìai (newly-founded cities detached from their cities of origin and led by an oikistes), fruit of the second Greek colonisation.
+The first Greek colonies were founded in eastern Sicily in the 8th century BC when the Chalcidian Greeks founded Zancle, Naxos, Leontinoi and Katane; in the south-east corner the Corinthians founded Syracuse and the Megareans Megara Hyblaea, while on the western coast the Cretans and Rhodians founded Gela in 689 BC, with which the first Greek colonisation of Sicily ended.

-The first Greeks arose in eastern Sicily - in the 8th century BC the Chalcidian Greeks founded Zancle, Naxos, Leontinoi and Katane; in the south-east corner the Corinthians founded Syracuse and the Megareans Megara Hyblaea, while on the western coast the Cretans and Rhodians founded Gela in 689 BC, with which the first Greek colonisation of Sicily ended.
+The Greek cities of Sicily were apoikìai (newly founded cities detached from their cities of origin and led by an oikistes).